 - Combine all ingredients in a small saucepan.
 Bring to a simmer over low-medium heat.
 Simmer for 15 minutes, stirring occasionally.
 Do not allow to boil.
 Remove from heat then let it cool to room temperature.

-- Drain mixture through a fine-mesh sieve to remove the solids.
+- If using whole spices, drain mixture through a fine-mesh sieve to remove the solids.
+Transfer syrup to a lidded jar or bottle.
 Keeps, refrigerated, for one month.
 Shake before using.

 - Fill a tall glass with ice cubes.
-Add coffee concentrate, water if using, half and half, and pumpkin spice syrup.
+Add coffee concentrate, water if using, creamer of choice, and pumpkin spice syrup.
 Stir.
-Top with whipped cream and grate (or sprinkle) nutmeg over the top.
+Sprinkle nutmeg and/or cinnamon over the top.

 I’m an iced coffee junkie as well, and I make it at home and consume it all year round.
 I literally can’t make it without my iced coffee.
 I’m really looking forward to trying the cold brew method.
 I’ve heard a lot of great things about it, and your pumpkin spice syrup has me super excited for fall iced coffee.